Jesus-Ayala-Salazar/ecommerce/README.txt

 Group members: Mia Vu, Jesus Salazar, James Hsiao

-Site opens up on the home page.
+Site opens up on the home page, from home.html.
 All other pages are reachable from the collapsible hamburger menu button on the top-right corner.
 The Team page includes a brief introduction to all 3 of our team members.
 The Products page includes a responsive grid containing all 12 of our products.
 Each individual product page is reached by clicking on a product from the Products page.
 The product information and its order form are found on its specific page.

 The requirements for the project are filled as followed:
 1. Our business overview, products and team info are included in the three main pages of our site: Home, Products, and Team.